MACOM Technology Solutions: Markets

 MACOM creates semiconductors for a variety of industries: while the company does provide some semiconductors for consumer electronics, its products are primarily used in commercial and industrial applications.
 In the aerospace and defense industries, MACOM supplies contractors (like Northrop Grumman) with components that are designed to be integrated into surveillance devices (such as radar).
 MACOM components are also used by the National Oceanic and Atmospheric Administration (NOAA) and the Federal Aviation Administration.

-The company's networking and communications products are used in satellite applications, and they're consumed by clients like Cisco for wired and wireless networking applications.
+The company's networking and communications products are used in satellite applications, and they are consumed by clients like Cisco for wired and wireless networking applications.
 MACOM also creates high-speed optical networking components in high-margin specialized spaces such as data centers, long-haul communications, and metro core networks.

 MACOM received a Technology & Engineering Emmy Award for its development of technology that enables high density video switching and routing solutions in 2015.
 The technology is important in broadcast video infrastructure.

 The company also provides power transistors to clients in a variety of industries.
 For instance, their MOSFET product line has been used in medical instruments (such as MRI systems and CAT scanners) and automotive ignition systems.